DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 A child of a painter and a poet growing up in the ’60s, Keltner was in some ways primed to study this emotion.[^2] Natural beauty was all around: Men were landing on the moon.
 His neighbors in Topanga Canyon included some of the decade’s most enduring musicians.
 Until Keltner was out of graduate school, the emotion of awe had hardly been studied by academics, even those who specialize in emotions.
 And yet, argued Keltner, it lay at the very heart of what it means to be human.

-Closely linked to mysticism and other transcendental feelings, awe has been shown to foster cooperation, humility, reverence, caretaking, emotional wellbeing, and physical health.[^3]
+Closely linked to mysticism and other transcendental feelings, awe has been shown to foster cooperation, humility, reverence, caretaking, emotional well-being, and physical health.[^3]

 It may be the defining emotion of our species.